NetRun Help

 just used for the printout.
 The "Time" checkbox (under "Actions")

-actually calls print_time on the central foo routine, although it
+actually calls print_time on the central foo function, although it

 always prints foo's time in nanoseconds.

-Example: print_time("Bar routine takes",bar); // Prints time taken by bar function
+Example: print_time("Bar function takes",bar); // Prints time taken by bar function

 - int iarray_print(int *arr,int n);

-Print out the entries in this n-element int array.
+Print out the entries in this n-element int (DWORD) array.
 Will only

 print selected values for arrays with more than 10 elements.